KULeuven-Diepenbeek/osc-course/content/ch8-stack/stackvsheap.md

 What happens when you omit `malloc()` and simply write `Data *heap_data = memcpy(heap_data, &data, sizeof(Data));`?
 {{% /task %}}

+As another side node, it is possible to resize variables on the heap, using `realloc()`.
+This is simply not possible on the stack: they cannot be resized.
+Also, using [calloc](https://www.tutorialspoint.com/c_standard_library/c_function_calloc.htm) instead of malloc initializes the allocated memory to zero instead of "nothing".
+So now you know how to use `malloc`, `calloc`, `realloc`, and `free`.

 ### Inspecting program memory in the OS

 Unix-like operating systems implement [procfs](https://en.wikipedia.org/wiki/Procfs), a special filesystem mapped to `/proc`, that makes it easy for us to inspect program running program state.
 You will need the process ID (PID) as it is the subdir name.
 Interesting files to inspect are: